HX2003/tinyqv-pulse-transmitter/docs/info.md

 | 1             | X            | 1            | auxillary_duration_b |

 To allow for more flexibility in the durations, a 8 bit `auxillary_mask` enables auxillary duration to be used.
-- In 1bpe mode, the auxillary mask is mapped to the first 8 elements (expanded to 16 symbols).
+- In 1bpe mode, the auxillary mask is mapped to elements 0 to 7 (expanded to 16 symbols) in program data memory.
-- In 2bpe mode, the auxillary mask is mapped to the first 8 elements (8 symbols).
+- In 2bpe mode, the auxillary mask is mapped to elements 0 to 7 (8 symbols) in program data memory.

 There is also a 4 bit prescaler value each for main and auxillary.
 Combined together, total duration ticks = (duration + 2) << prescaler.